RafaelCunhaSantos/ERP/README.md

 ### English Version

-# Project: .NET Core Application with Clean Code and Clean Architecture
+# Project ERP: .NET Core Application with Clean Code and Clean Architecture

 This project is an application developed in .NET Core, following the principles of Clean Code, Clean Architecture, Domain-Driven Design (DDD), and SOLID principles.
 Additionally, we use Test-Driven Development (TDD) and unit tests to ensure code quality.
 The goal is to provide a solid foundation for developing scalable, maintainable, and testable applications.